Rifat-Abuelenin/csc770_final_project__Rifat__2022-12-12/READMEALL.md

 | parall performing one subtractionoperation and two adding operations Using Fast fourier transform using signals and frequency .

-# First Submission 2022-12-11 Notes
-1. I tested parallel/matrix_using_skeleton on hpc, and has output attached to the folder
-2. fast fourier transform library FFTW Not able to downloaded ,  only tested on Visual studio
-5. util/ is just a testing playground also skeleton_test.cpp is also a playground code helps writing and testing framework code
 6.Basic fast fourier transform Writen with Complex datatype and vector with 2 dimensional array

 *Incomplete C